German language

 German is most closely related to other West Germanic languages, namely Afrikaans, Dutch, English, the Frisian languages, and Scots.
 It also contains close similarities in vocabulary to some languages in the North Germanic group, such as Danish, Norwegian, and Swedish.
 Modern German gradually developed from Old High German, which in turn developed from Proto-Germanic during the Early Middle Ages.

 German is an inflected language, with four cases for nouns, pronouns, and adjectives (nominative, accusative, genitive, dative); three genders (masculine, feminine, neuter) and two numbers (singular, plural).
 It has strong and weak verbs.
-The majority of its vocabulary derives from the ancient Germanic branch of the Indo-European language family, while a smaller share is partly derived from Latin and Greek, along with fewer words borrowed from French and Modern English.
+The majority of its vocabulary is derived from the ancient Germanic branch of the Indo-European language family, while a smaller share is partly derived from Latin and Greek, along with fewer words borrowed from French and Modern English.
 English, however, is the main source of more recent loanwords.

-German is a pluricentric language; the three standardized variants are German, Austrian, and Swiss Standard German.
+German is a pluricentric language; the three standardised variants are German, Austrian, and Swiss Standard German.
 Standard German is sometimes called High German, which refers to its regional origin.
 German is also notable for its broad spectrum of dialects, with many varieties existing in Europe and other parts of the world.
-Some of these non-standard varieties have become recognized and protected by regional or national governments.
+Some of these non-standard varieties have become recognised and protected by regional or national governments.

 Since 2004, heads of state of the German-speaking countries have met every year, and the Council for German Orthography has been the main international body regulating German orthography.